fprzg/simpleemoji/README.md

 # TODO
 - [X] For multi-emoji selection, modify the history only after the shift is released.
 - [X] Set the "selected emojis" box floating so it doesn't push the rest of the app downwards (which is annoying).
+- [ ] Check if the control is still pressed.
+It bugs if you hold it, change window, release and return.
 - [ ] Multilingual support.